 What if your host keeps things open-ended or does not like wine?
 This is your excuse to go out and buy a bottle of your favorite.
 So what if it is a bit self-serving, in the end you are a better houseguest for it.

 If you happen to be hosting Thanksgiving, make sure you’re pairing the ideal wine with your picture-perfect turkey.

 The most important rule of Thanksgiving wine pairing, for the host, is finding your ideal “cooking wine.”
 Cooking wine is what takes the edge off a house full of people and a demanding bird in the oven.
 Make sure this wine is your personal favorite and reserved for you only.
 Indulge a little bit.
 After all, aren’t you thankful for a good grape harvest?

 At turkey time, make sure you have a bottle of red wine and a bottle of white wine on the table.

 Even if you have a house full of beer drinkers, consider urging everyone to pair a glass of wine with their dinner.
 Aside from being less filling than beer, wine brings out the best flavors (or hides flaws) in your meal.

-If you’ve prepared a savory Better Homes and Garden-worthy turkey, pair a dry Pinot Grigio to showcase your white meat.
+If you’ve prepared a savory Better Homes and Gardens-worthy turkey, pair a dry Pinot Grigio to showcase your white meat.
 Its crisp texture and light tropical fruit notes will compliment your perfectly seasoned breast meat.
 For dark meat lovers, nothing short of a vintage Cabernet’s tart notes.
 A Cabernet will compliment the rich texture of wings and drumsticks.